tangrammer/cryogen-blog/resources/templates/md/posts/13-01-2015-using-cylon-oauth2.md

-{:title "Integrate cylon Oauth2 client and provider" :layout :post
+{:title "Cylon Oauth2 Client and Authorization Server" :layout :post
  :tags  ["cylon" "oauth2"]
  :toc true}

 A couple of months before, [juxt/cylon](https://github.com/juxt/cylon) added Oauth2 **client and provider** functionality using a [modular](https://github.com/juxt/modular) approach.
-This post, using an example integration [project](https://github.com/tangrammer/modular-cylon-example), tries to explain the implementation design details and the easy way to integrate cylon Oauth2 in your component project.
+This post, using an example integration [project](https://github.com/tangrammer/modular-cylon-example), tries to explain the implementation design details and the easy way to integrate Cylon Oauth2 client and provider in your component project.

 I'd like to clear that [modular-cylon-example](https://github.com/tangrammer/modular-cylon-example) has been generated using the modular template `bootstrap-cover` following instructions that you can find on [modularity.org](http://modularity.org/).
-On top of this code I only translate the minimum needed code (mostly authored by [Malcolm Sparks](https://github.com/malcolmsparks)) to get working [juxt/cylon](https://github.com/juxt/cylon) oauth2 extension.
+On top of this code I only translate the minimum needed code (mostly authored by [Malcolm Sparks](https://github.com/malcolmsparks)) to get working [juxt/cylon](https://github.com/juxt/cylon) oauth2 functionality.

 ## Let's visualise our component system